Guide

 Big banks vs. community banks

-Community banks are smaller, locally-focused banks that serve specific regions or states, while big banks operate nationwide with extensive branch networks.
+Community banks are locally-focused institutions serving specific regions, while big banks operate nationwide with extensive branch networks.
+Your choice depends on whether you value personalized relationships or widespread access.

 Key differences:

-• Big banks: Extensive ATM networks, advanced technology, standardized processes
+• Big banks: Provide extensive ATM networks, deliver advanced technology, and follow standardized processes

 Community banks are smaller, so each and every client is a bigger deal to them,” he explains.
 “They take the time to meet with clients and understand their businesses, which means they understand local economies really well.